krish-cyber19/cyber-notes/network-practical.md

  This command returns the software version and automatically runs host recon scripts against the services to check their response.
  From this scan, it can be learnt that the target is a Windows system.
- The scan ran SMB2 exploit against the service and found that SMB scanning is required.
+ The scan ran SMB2 script against the service and found that SMB scanning is required.
 This means that every SMB message is signed and verified.
  SMB relay and NTLM attacks can be prevented by this.
  The scan also ran a time exploit and returned the time of the system, which can be useful for attackers for Kerberos authentication.
  Attackers can also sync their tools with the system, on knowing the time.